Homelessness Action Legal Team

 HALT Think Tank Series

-The Homelessness Action Legal Team (HALT) is a community of law firms and corporate members mobilizing against new threats to the lives and rights of unhoused persons.
-To deepen HALT’s impact, the National Homelessness Law Center has launched the HALT Think Tank; a series of discussions about the Law Center’s legal and legislative strategy where we will provide opportunities to learn how you can support this critical civil and human rights work!
+To deepen HALT’s impact, the National Homelessness Law Center has launched the HALT Think Tank; a series of discussions each year about the Law Center’s legal and legislative strategy where we will provide opportunities to learn how you can support this critical civil and human rights work!

 On a single night in 2023, 34,703 unaccompanied youth were counted as homeless.
 90.6 percent were between the ages of 18-24, the remainder were under 18.
 Nearly 41 percent of homeless youth are unsheltered.
 Every year, over millions of students attend public schools while they are experiencing homelessness.
 The numbers are increasing every year!
 Join us to learn how the Law Center has been working to address Youth Homelessness across the country and how you can get involved!